+- Elsevier's ClinicalPath

+- McKesson Value pathways Powered by NCCNTM

 - New Century Health

-- Elsevier's ClinicalPath

-- Value pathways Powered by NCCNTM

-- Philips IntelliSpace Precision Medicine Oncology Pathways powered by Dana-Farber
+- OneOncology Pathways

-Alternatively, practices may implement NCCN Categories of Preference as integrated into their EHR or decision-support tool.
+- Philips IntelliSpace Precision Medicine Oncology Pathways powered by Dana-Farber Alternatively, practices may implement NCCN Categories of Preference as integrated into their EHR or decision-support tool.
 Practices implementing Categories of Preference must track and report adherence according to this Standard.
+Flatiron AssistTM is an example of an oncology-specific clinical decision support tool that includes NCCN Categories of Preference.

 Oncology Medical Home practices must measure and demonstrate physician/prescriber compliance with oncology clinical pathways; and have a governance process in place within the practice for managing lack of compliance with pathways.
-Documentation for non-compliance with pathways must be clearly indicated in the medical record.
+Documentation for noncompliance with pathways must be clearly indicated in the medical record.